plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 );
 ```

-This synchronizes all newly installed ARIA consumers for that field after its editor and other field elements are ready.
+This synchronizes all newly installed ARIA elements for that field after its editor and other field elements are ready.

 The same root used for discovery limits the ARIA search.
 When the caller supplies a partial root, that root must contain all related elements needed for each collected field.